The quantum Newman-Moore model in a longitudinal field

 At zero temperature, the TPM with periodic boundary conditions (PBC) and at least one dimension a power of two has a unique ground state with all spins aligned \cite{newman1999glassy}.
 Furthermore, under these conditions an exact mapping to free defects exists, such that

 with the mapping between defects and spins, $d_\triangledown = s_i s_j s_k$, being bijective.
 Since the energy, Eq.~\eqref{plaq}, is that of a free gas of binary defects, it follows that the static properties of the TPM with PBC are trivial (i.e, disordered and with no defect correlations) at all temperatures.
-In contrast, the dynamics of the defects is constrained \cite{garrahan2000glassiness,garrahan2002glassiness}, which gives rise to slow glassy relaxation at low temperatures despite the simplicity of the thermodynamics.
+In contrast, the dynamics of the defects is constrained \cite{garrahan2000glassiness,garrahan2002glassiness}, which gives rise to slow glassy relaxation at low temperatures despite the simplicity of its thermodynamic properties.

 For other boundary conditions, the ground state structure of \er{TPMclassical} can be more intricate \cite{sfairopoulos2023boundary}.
 This stems from a connection between the minima of \er{TPMclassical} and the limit cycles of a one-dimensional cellular automaton (CA), specifically, for the TPM, Wolfram's rule 60 \cite{wolfram1983statistical,martin1984algebraic}.
 Using this connection Ref.~\cite{sfairopoulos2023boundary} systematically obtained the classical ground states of the TPM for different boundary conditions and system size sequences.